-Tuition for the 2022-2023 academic year is ninety-six dollars (\$96.00) per credit hour for Maine residents.
+Tuition for the 2023-2024 academic year is ninety-six dollars (\$96.00) per credit hour for Maine residents.
 A Maine resident enrolled for two academic semesters with fifteen credit hours of coursework in each is charged two thousand eight hundred and eighty dollars (\$2,880) for tuition.
 However, student course loads and required credit hours vary with each program.

-Room and board charges are based upon Fall and Spring academic semesters and prorated for summer, extended, and other special schedules.
+Room and board charges are based upon fall and spring academic semesters.
+Students that move on campus for spring semester and do not live on campus for fall, must pay fall rates.

+We prorate for summer, extended, and other special schedules.

-Ford ASSET and Dealer Trax students that live on campus for half of a semester when they are on-site doing the required dealer training will be charged half of the Room/Board rate for each semester, beginning in the 2nd semester of their schooling at CMCC.
+1Ford ASSET and Dealer Trax students that live on campus for half of a semester when they are on-site doing the required dealer training will be charged half of the Room/Board rate for each semester, beginning in the 2nd semester of their schooling at CMCC.